-Lawes finished reading Unfollow by Megan Phelps-Roper today, and wanted to write about it because he found it a powerful book, one he feels many people could learn from and one that deserves to be read by as wide an audience as possible.
+Having finished reading Unfollow by Megan Phelps-Roper today, I wanted to write about it because it is a powerful book, one many people could learn from and one that deserves to be read by as wide an audience as possible.

 Unfollow tells the story of Megan Phelps-Roper’s life growing up in the Westboro Baptist Church and their powerful doctrines, how she came to question and eventually reject their teachings and beliefs and how she adapted to life in the outside world.
 The Westboro Baptist Church is a small, yet very infamous, congregation of hardcore devotees who preach the Bible in a very literal and confrontational manner.
 Perhaps best known for their appearances on Louis Theroux’s documentaries, they achieved notoriety for using any sort of tragedy to amplify their message of self-righteousness and condemnation.
 Picketing funerals is their preferred mode of attack, with their protests outside the funerals of dead soldiers from the Iraq and Afghanistan wars one of their most deplorable and insensitive approaches.
 Renowned for slogans such as ‘God Hates Fags’ and ‘Thank God For Dead Soldiers,’ they never miss an opportunity to capitalise on a high-profile or controversial death by means of provocation, ostensibly to preach the word of God, but in reality an attempt to raise their profile in the wider world.
 Their doctrine is a harsh, bitter one, where God is a vengeful master looking to condemn all but the select few, who they believe are themselves, to an eternity of suffering.